-- To understand that a person's next incarnation (life) is always dependent on how the previous life was lived (karma). - To know that karma is the belief that every action has an equal reaction either straight away or later on - To understand that moksha is liberation from the cycle of samara - To recognise that samsara, karma and moksha are linked- how a person behaves effects the process or reincarnation. - To explain that belief in samsara might affect the way in which a Hindu views the 'journey of life', and give them a sense of purpose to fulfil moral duties
+- To understand that karma means 'action'.
+Karma is the belief that every action has an equal reaction either straight away or later on - To recognise that samsara, karma and moksha are linked- how a person behaves effects the process or reincarnation. - To explain that belief in reincarnation might affect the way in which a Hindu view the 'journey of life', and give them a sense of purpose to fulfil moral duties